RESEARCH AT WOLF PARK

-All researchers must submit a Research Proposal to Wolf Park, which will be reviewed by our Research Committee.
-This may be many pages long for cognitive experiments, or just a paragraph if you have a class of university school students that want to observe feedings.
-The write-up should include an overview of you project, goals, what you would like to do with the animals (if anything).
-Individual researchers, research teams and classes interested in conducting research at Wolf Park should email their proposals to firstname.lastname@example.org or call 765-567-2265 for more information.
+All researchers must submit Wolf Park’s Research Form (click the button at the top of the page) to Wolf Park, which will be reviewed by our Research Committee.
+Individual researchers, research teams and classes interested in conducting research at Wolf Park should email their proposals to [email protected] or call 765-567-2265 for more information.

 Grants.
 Wolf Park has a limited amount of grant funds available for visiting researchers and school groups.
-Researchers are highly encouraged to apply.
-Please contact us at email@example.com for more information.
-Include a copy of your proposal.
+Please contact us at [email protected] for more information.

 Wolf Park’s Research Program goals are to learn more about our animals.
 We do not test drugs on our animals or allow any research that may cause physical or mental harm.